OSFinalProject/OS-Project/README.md

 # OS-Project

-## Using Modified Round-Robin Scheduling
+## Using Shortest Process Next Scheduling
-### Why Choose RR?
+### Why Choose FCFS?
-Several factors influenced the decision to adopt the RR algorithm for this project:
+Several factors influenced the decision to adopt the FCFS algorithm for this project:

-1. Grouping: This modified version of round-robin groups people together based on the direction they are going rather than scheduling individual people.

-2. Checks for space: The implementation of this algorithm works to check the remaining capacity of the elevator before assigning anyone.
+1. Fairness: FCFS ensures fairness by servicing elevator requests in the order they are received.
+This prevents any request from being indefinitely delayed, promoting equal access to elevator services for all users.
+2. Simplicity: FCFS is straightforward to implement and understand.
+It does not require complex algorithms or data structures, making it easy to maintain and debug.
+3. Low Overhead: The FCFS algorithm has low computational overhead since it only requires tracking the order of incoming requests and servicing them sequentially.
+4. Predictable Behavior: Users can predict the behavior of the elevator system since requests are processed in a deterministic manner based on their arrival time.

-### Potential Improvements and Optimization
+### Potential Flaws
-While RR is an effective scheduling algorithm, there are areas where further optimization and enhancements could be explored:
+While FCFS is an effective scheduling algorithm, there are areas where further optimization and enhancements could be explored:

 1. Group dependency: The efficiency of the group travel will be dependent on the trip of the first person selected.

 ### Conclusion
-In conclusion, despite the inherent pros and cons of the Modified RR scheduling algorithm, it remains a superior choice compared to the traditional round-robin scheduling algorithm.
+In conclusion, despite the inherent pros and cons of the FCFS scheduling algorithm, it remains a superior choice compared to the traditional round-robin scheduling algorithm.

 ## Git Commit Template